sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Improves the user experience in creating forms by assigning placeholders to the form attributes.
 * Implements a fields filtering box in the fields list popup windows to facilitate searching the fields in the form.

-= 5.2.22 =

-* Fixes an issue with the CSS Editor associated with the Customize Form Design attribute.